-- Intangibles and Working Capital.
-Among the most surprising differences between the rules governing OZ funds and OZ portfolio companies are that the OZ fund asset test that applies to a directly conducted business requires the business to own tangible property and significantly limits the ability of the business to own intangible property or reasonable working capital; by contrast, the test applicable to an OZ portfolio company does not require the business to own tangible property and does not limit the amount of intangible assets or reasonable working capital that the business can own,1 as long as a substantial portion of its intangible assets are used in the active conduct of a trade or business within the opportunity zone.2 Thus, the statute would appear to prohibit an OZ fund from directly conducting a business that relies heavily on intangible assets and reasonable working capital.
+• Intangibles and Working Capital.
+Among the most surprising differences between the rules governing OZ funds and OZ portfolio companies are that the OZ fund asset test that applies to a directly conducted business requires the business to own tangible property and significantly limits the ability of the business to own intangible property or reasonable working capital.
+By contrast, the test applicable to an OZ portfolio company does not require the business to own tangible property and does not limit the amount of intangible assets or reasonable working capital that the business can own,[1] as long as a substantial portion of its intangible assets are used in the active conduct of a trade or business within the opportunity zone.[2]
+Thus, the statute would appear to prohibit an OZ fund from directly conducting a business that relies heavily on intangible assets and reasonable working capital.
 For this reason alone, we anticipate that, pending further guidance, most OZ businesses will be conducted through portfolio companies.
-Except as otherwise indicated, the balance of this piece assumes that an OZ business will be operated through one or more OZ portfolio companies. - Startup OZ Portfolio Companies.
+Except as otherwise indicated, the balance of this article assumes that an OZ business will be operated through one or more OZ portfolio companies.

+- Startup OZ Portfolio Companies.
 One of the primary goals of the opportunity zone legislation is the creation of new opportunity zone businesses.
 One prong of the OZ fund asset test allows an OZ fund to hold equity of a new OZ portfolio company formed for the purpose of becoming a qualified OZ business in the future.
 The next prong provides that, in order for equity in an OZ portfolio company to constitute QOZP, the OZ portfolio company must be engaged in a qualified OZ business during substantially all of the OZ fund's holding period in the portfolio company's equity.
-Given that a business may require a year or more to become operational (and thereby satisfy the trade or business test), and that the OZ fund asset test is

-- OZ Portfolio Company Income Test.
+Given that a business may require a year or more to become operational (and thereby satisfy the trade or business test), and that the OZ fund asset test is effectively tested every six months, some commentators have expressed concern that the statutory language could conceivably be interpreted as precluding startups that take more than a few months to become operational.
+By analogy, the NMTC regulations treat a startup business as an active trade or business if the business is reasonably expected to produce revenue within the first three years.
+If this rule were applied to, or incorporated into, the OZ fund regime, it would facilitate the creation of startup businesses in an opportunity zone. - OZ Portfolio Company Income Test.
 An OZ portfolio company must satisfy the 50 percent gross income test described above.
-If an OZ business fails this test (for example, during the start-up period), the status of the OZ fund, and thus the effectiveness of the initial deferral of gain recognition and the availability of the OZ tax exemption, could be jeopardized.
+If an OZ business fails this test for example, during the startup period the status of the OZ fund, and thus the effectiveness of the initial deferral of gain recognition and the availability of the OZ tax exemption, could be jeopardized.
 Again, the NMTC regime may provide some guidance.
 An NMTC business must pass a gross income test that is similar to the gross income test applicable to OZ businesses.
 Under a safe-harbor rule, an NMTC business is deemed to have gross income commensurate with the amount of assets it possesses, and the amount of services it provides, inside a low-income community.
 Until more specific guidance tailored to the opportunity zone legislation is developed, a similar safe-harbor rule could provide clarity to taxpayers with respect to OZ fund investments.